smasala/stumblejs/README.md

 ## Stumble JS

+JavaScript error logger and monitor.

-JavaScript error logger.
-Monitor all JavaScript errors and send them via ajax to be recorded on a server side log
+All JavaScript errors are caught and sent via ajax to be logged on the server.

 ## Getting Started